tOkeshu/fipes/README.md

 ### Start the server

     $ cd fipes
-    $ ./rel/fipes/bin/fipes start # start the server on port 3473
+    $ make start # start the server on port 3473

 Then open a browser to http://fipes.example.com (where `fipes.example.com` is your domain).